12 ways to reduce waste this Christmas

 tandem skydiving

-Embrace experiences (which create memories), vouchers (which will help to ensure the recipient gets something they will use and love), and consumables such as food and drink which are likely to be enjoyed at another time of the year.
-Also, don’t be afraid to scour second-hand and vintage shops – a well-chosen pre-loved gift is likely to spark far more joy than an off-the-shelf panic buy.
+Finally, don’t be afraid to scour second-hand and vintage shops – a well-chosen pre-loved gift is likely to spark far more joy than a last-minute buy.

 3. It’s a wrap on non-recyclable cards and paper